TomAugspurger/TomAugspurger.github.io/content/posts/pc-january-2023.md

 ## Other stuff

 We've also been doing a lot of work around the edges that doesn't show up in visual things like new features or datasets.
-Stay tuned!
+That work should show uup in the next release and I'll be blogging more about it then.

 [^1]: NOAA Climate Normals is our first cataloged dataset that lives in a different Azure region.
 It's in East US while all our other datasets are in West Europe.
 I'm hopefully this will rekindle interest in some multi-cloud (or at least multi-region) stuff we explored in [pangeo-multicloud-demo](https://github.com/pangeo-data/multicloud-demo).
 See https://discourse.pangeo.io/t/go-multi-regional-with-dask-aws/3037 for a more recent example.
 Azure actually has a whole [Azure Arc](https://azure.microsoft.com/en-us/products/azure-arc/#overview) product that helps with multi-cloud stuff.